M. A. Hampiholi

-Vice Admiral Marakand Aravind Hampiholi, PVSM, AVSM, NM is a serving flag officer in the Indian Navy.
-He currently serves as the Flag Officer Commanding-in-Chief, Southern Naval Command.
+Vice Admiral Makarand Aravind Hampiholi, PVSM, AVSM, NM is a former flag officer in the Indian Navy.
+He last served as the Flag Officer Commanding-in-Chief, Southern Naval Command.
 Previously, he served as the Commandant of Indian Naval Academy and served as the Director General Naval Operations (DGNO) at Naval headquarters.

 Early life

 Hampiholi was born in Dharwad in Karnataka.
 He attended the Sainik School, Bijapur.
-He graduated from the National Defence Academy in 1983 with the President's Gold Medal.
+He graduated from the National Defence Academy in 1983 with the President's gold medal.

 Naval career

 Hampiholi was commissioned into the Indian Navy in the Executive branch on 1 July 1985.
 He is a specialist in Anti-submarine warfare.
 He has completed the staff course at the Defence Services Staff College (DSSC) in Wellington Cantonment and the higher command course at the Naval War College, Goa.
 He has also attended the National Defence College, New Delhi.

 In the early years of his career, he served as an ASW specialist aboard the Nilgiri-class frigate INS Himgiri (F34), the Abhay-class corvette INS Agray and the Godavari-class frigate INS Ganga (F22).

 Hampiholi has commanded the Veer-class missile vessel INS Nashak (K83), the Magar-class amphibious warfare vessel INS Magar (L20) and the Talwar-class guided missile frigate INS Talwar (F40).
 He has also served as the Second-in-command of the Khukri-class corvette INS Khukri (P49).
 During his command of INS Talwar, he was conferred the Nausena Medal (Devotion to Duty).

 He also commanded the National Coast Guard of Mauritius from 2003 to 2005.
 From June 2007 to June 2009, Hampiholi served as the Commandant of the Naval Academy and the Commanding Officer of Naval base INS Mandovi.

 He has tenanted the instructional appointments of Instructor at the Anti Submarine Warfare School, Kochi and that of Senior Directing Staff at the Naval War College, Goa.
 Hampiholi, in his staff appointments, has served as the Joint Director of Personnel at Naval HQ, Naval Assistant to the Flag Officer Commanding-in-Chief Eastern Naval Command.
 He also served as the Principal Director Staff Requirements at Naval HQ.